Photometry of Bright Stars

 Halo Photometry

-In collaboration with Tim White we have developed 'halo photometry', a new method of photometry using weighted sums of unsaturated pixels to minimize instrumental systematics.
-This has revealed variability in the Seven Sisters of the Pleiades and oscillations in the red giant Aldebaran.
-We have used this to produce a systematic reduction of all the naked-eye stars in K2, published in ApJS.
+In collaboration with Tim White we developed 'halo photometry', a new method using weighted sums of unsaturated pixels to minimize instrumental systematics.
+This revealed variability in the Seven Sisters of the Pleiades and oscillations in the red giant Aldebaran.
+We produced a systematic reduction of all the naked-eye stars in K2, published in ApJS.
 The paper source code, documentation and lightcurves for this K2 Bright Star Survey are available on GitHub and the light curves are available as a High Level Science Product on MAST.
-As with the smear campaign - see this Bokeh interactive HR diagram of the halo campaign sample.
+See this Bokeh interactive HR diagram of the halo campaign sample.